 The Jewish Book Council awarded Prof. Magda Teter‘s book, Blood Libel: On the Trail of an Antisemitic Myth Libel, the JDC-Herbert Katzki Award.
 Prof. Teter is the Shvidler Chair in Judaic Studies and Professor of History.

-Prof. Magda Teter’s book, Blood Libel: On the Trail of an Antisemitic Myth Libel, wins National Jewish Book Award.
+Comments Off on Prof. Magda Teter’s book, Blood Libel: On the Trail of an Antisemitic Myth Libel, wins National Jewish Book Award.

 “A landmark history of the antisemitic blood libel myth—how it took root in Europe, spread with the invention of the printing press, and persists today.
 Accusations that Jews ritually killed Christian children emerged in the mid-twelfth century, following the death of twelve-year-old William of Norwich, England, in 1144.
 Later, continental Europeans added a destructive twist: Jews murdered Christian children to use their blood.
 While charges that Jews poisoned wells and desecrated the communion host waned over the years, the blood libel survived.